hanshasselberg/i0rek.github.io/_drafts/postgres_cluster.markdown

 ### Fin

 It is hard to maintain a clustered table but I'm still amazed by its impact and benefits!
 Clustering seems to be the solution for tables which suffer from too many reads from queries on a foreign key!

-I would love to hear about experiences with clustering and the techniques involved maintaing it!
+I would love to hear about experiences with clustering and the techniques involved maintaining it!

 ### Acknowledgements

-### Rand

-* pg_reorg
-* replica

 ### Sources